August 17, 2019

 Gartner research found that customers are more than halfway, 57%, through the purchase process before they have the first meaningful contact with a seller.
-This means customers are coming into seller interactions with preconceived ideas about what products and features they want to buy and how much they’re willing to pay.
+Customers are coming into seller interactions with preconceived ideas about what products and features they want to buy and how much they’re willing to pay.
 In this environment, sales reps must deliver a purchase experience that transcends product features and benefits to win sales and retain business, or risk becoming irrelevant.

-“The best sales organizations today increase business by challenging customers — delivering customer interactions specifically designed to disrupt their current thinking and teach them something new.
-It’s not just about selling something anymore,” says Brent Adamson, distinguished VP at Gartner and co-author of The Challenger Sale, Taking Control of the Customer Conversation (Portfolio/Penguin, 2011).
+“Sales organizations can increase business by challenging customers — delivering customer interactions specifically designed to disrupt their current thinking and teach them something new.
+It’s not just about selling something anymore,” says Brent Adamson, Distinguished Vice President, Advisory, Gartner and co-author of The Challenger Sale, Taking Control of the Customer Conversation (Portfolio/Penguin, 2011).

 For many organizations, a few star sales performers drive the majority of revenue.
 What do these star performers do, and how can those actions be translated to other reps?
 To figure this out, Gartner surveyed over 6,000 sales reps and assessed star and average performers across 44 different attributes.
 The data revealed five distinct profiles of sales professionals.
 Each profile is characterized by a specific set of skills and behaviors that define how reps interact with customers.

-The most prevalent rep profile is the “relationship builder,” and this makes sense to most sales leaders.
+The most prevalent rep profile is the “Relationship Builder,” and this makes sense to most sales leaders.
 These reps have enjoyable conversations — they seek to satisfy customer demands and resolve tension.
 However, this sales rep profile has the lowest proportion of star performers, at only 7%.
 Average or core performers comprise similar amounts across all five types.
 However, when compared to actual sales performance, one profile dramatically exceeds the others in likelihood to achieve star performance: The ChallengerTM.
 On average, nearly 40% of star performers were Challengers.
 In complex sales situations, that number rose to 54%.

 Challenger reps use their understanding of their customers’ businesses to deliver new insights and drive their thinking in new and different ways.
 They bring new ideas, like how to save money or avoid risk, that the customer hadn’t previously considered or fully appreciated on their own.
-Contrary to the “relationship builder,’ Challengers are effective because they build constructive tension.
+Contrary to the Relationship Builder, Challengers are effective because they build constructive tension.

 The insight Challengers provide sets the selling organization apart from others and has the largest impact on customer loyalty.
-Our research found that a company’s brand, products and services, and pricing are no longer the main drivers behind customers’ purchase decisions.
+Our research found that a company’s brand, products and services, and pricing are no longer the main drivers behind customer purchase decisions.

 Instead, the greatest differentiator between B2B sellers is the sales experience.
 Challengers are most effective at selling in the complex world of buying today and tomorrow because they take control of the purchase conversation in a way that leads customers back to the unique strengths of their organization.

 Challenger reps use their assertive attributes to demonstrate three distinct skills: